Signatures of graphs for bicommutative Hopf algebras: Hopf algebras of graphs

-where $\FinGraphNo_{n}$ contains graphs with $n$ edges and no isolated vertices.
-We can also define a grading on $\LFinGraphNo$ in terms of the number of vertices

-where $\FinGraphNo^{\prime}_{n}$ contains those elements of $\FinGraphNo$ with $n$ vertices.
-These vector spaces are connected since the zero level is spanned by the empty graph $\FinGraph_{0}:= \e$ alone.
-Moreover, they are all \textit{locally finite}, i.e., each vector space appearing in the direct sum is finite-dimensional.
-Note that other gradings are possible.
-Indeed, we could define a grading $\LFinGraph$ by the number of connected components, for example.
-However, it would not be locally finite.
+This vector space is connected since the zero level is spanned by the singleton $\FinGraph_{0}= \lrb{\e}$.
+Moreover, it is \textit{locally finite}, i.e., each vector space appearing in the direct sum is finite-dimensional.